-The Commission pointed out that the staff investigation determined that while a minority of persons within a given local calling area might seek expansion of that area in local calling area expansion that would result in an increase in basic rates.
-It noted that basic rates could increase with the expansion of EAS for reasons associated with intrastate traffic stimulation, i.e. with the allocation of additional switching minutes to the intrastate rather than the interstate jurisdiction.
-Furthermore, additional infrastructure might be required to be deployed in order to meet increased traffic volumes.
-The Commission also noted the potential impact of a shift in switching minutes to the intrastate jurisdiction on small telephone companies, for which the relative percentage of interstate minutes is tripled for cost recovery purposes.
+minority of persons within a given local calling area might seek expansion of that area in order to include a larger local calling area expansion that would result in an increase in basic rates.

+exchanges, or to obtain non-toll access to emergency services or customers often reject local calling area expansion that would result in an increase in basic rates.
+It noted that basic rates could increase with the expansion of EAS for i.e. with the allocation of additional additional infrastructure might be required to be deployed in order to meet increased traffic volumes.
+The Commission also noted the potential impact of a shift in switching relative percentage of interstate minutes is tripled for cost recovery purposes.

 Accordingly, small telephone companies might suffer a significant erosion in revenues.

-Finally, the Commission recognized that any expansion of EAS would decrease competitive pressures in the intrastate toll market, thereby negatively affecting all New Hampshire telephone consumers.
+competitive pressures in the intrastate toll market, thereby negatively affecting all New Hampshire telephone consumers.

-The majority of customers often reject local calling area expansion that would result in an increase in basic rates. order to include a larger metropolitan area or contiguous exchanges, or to obtain non-toll access to emergency services or Internet access, the majority of customers often reject because they require consumer knowledge of distances between central offices or exchange boundaries, and cannot be equitably applied; nor do they necessarily resolve community-of-interest considerations.
+none of the plans evaluated was consistent with its objectives.
+Mileageunacceptable because they require consumer knowledge of distances because they require consumer knowledge of distances between central offices or exchange boundaries, and cannot be equitably applied; nor do they necessarily resolve community-of-interest considerations.
 Community-of-interest plans were found lacking in not meeting specific customers' community-of-interest expectations; nor could they easily be adapted to changes in consumer demand and economic growth over time.
-The addition of contiguous exchanges or mileage bands to current EAS was deemed to impose an unjustifiable impact on the access and billing and collection revenues of independent telephone companies, and would not necessarily assure that communityof-interest considerations are adequately addressed.
+The addition of contiguous exchanges or mileage bands to current EAS was deemed to impose an unjustifiable impact on the access and billing and collection revenues of independent telephone companies, and would not necessarily assure that community-of-interest considerations are adequately addressed.
 The Commission rejected the Home Exchange Only plan on the grounds that it would "drastically" alter telecommunications markets, stimulating toll competition but immediately decreasing the size of the local exchange market.